The Path to Wholeness: The Hakomi Somatic Process and the Sensitivity Cycle

 — Ron Kurtz, founder of Hakomi

 In psychophysics, there's a law called the Weber-Fechner Law.
 It states that the level of signal you can detect is dependent on the background noise.
-The more background noise, the more signal you need.
-If the noise is too loud, you can't hear the signal.
+If the background noise is too loud, you can't hear the signal.
 This tells us something about getting in touch with ourselves.
-This also reveals a lot about our culture, and all the noise that gets created that discourages us from our sensitivity, our ability to see things clearly, and listen deeply to ourselves and to each other.
+It also reveals a lot about our culture, and all the noise that numbs us to our own sensitivity, our ability to see things clearly, and listen deeply to ourselves and to each other.

 This is the basis of the sensitivity cycle: we become more aware of the many different ways we can do things.
 Naturally, out of survival value, we automatically select the more effective, efficient, and pleasurable ways.
 We get better at what we're doing as a result.
 Kurtz states that "mastery is the natural result of mindfulness."
 Effective action and awareness compliment each other.
 We build new and easier ways to move, a new body-image, more pleasure, more aliveness.
 And with this comes a new image of the self.